 The Sacred Parts of the Kabah You Must Know About!

 When visiting the Kabah, it's not just about the grand sight before you.
 Each part of this sacred structure carries profound historical and religious significance.
-Let’s explore some of the most important parts of the Kabah that every pilgrim should be aware of.
+Let’s explore some of the most important parts of the Kaaba that every pilgrim should be aware of.

 Hajar al-Aswad